Connecting to apps

-While the amount of the allowance is flexible, most apps by default ask for an infinite allowance for the sake of minimizing the amount of transactions that must take place in the future.
+While the amount of the allowance is flexible, most apps by default, ask for an infinite allowance for the sake of minimizing the number of transactions that must take place in the future.
 This is done to limit gas fees whenever possible.

 A fixed amount allowance is useful if you are certain this specific app will not need future interactions with this asset.

 There are thousands of new assets on the Ethereum blockchain, and new ones are added every day.
 While ZenGo supports many of these assets, it does not support them all.
 If an app requests access to an asset that ZenGo does not support, but one you received in your Ethereum wallet, ZenGo will not be able to specify the name of the asset you are about to give permission to.
 Please ask our in-app live support if you have more questions about this.

 To remove the app’s ability to access your funds and spend on your behalf, you will need to revoke the asset approvals (ERC-20 tokens) for a specific app.
 You can do so using multiple tools.
 Please note: Because “Revoke access” is an on-chain transaction, it will cost some gas fees (paid to the network, not to ZenGo).
 Be prepared for this by holding some ETH in your wallet.